Generate signed data

 const signedData = signSmartContractData(options, privateKey);

-The signedData object is the object you will pass back to the widget along with the widget options.
+// Pass the `signedData` object back to the widget along with the widget options

 The options you will need to pass to the object are: